stewest/react-sprint-graph/README.md

 ## Local

-For local development run `npm dev-server` in a separate terminal and provide JIRA url, your username and password.
+For local development run `npm run dev-server` or `yarn dev-server` in a separate terminal and provide JIRA url, your username and password.

 ## License

-Copyright (C) 2017  Stew West.
+Copyright (C) 2017  Maximilian Stoiber & Nikolaus Graf.
 You may use this repo for non-commercial use under the GPLv3 license.

 ```
 This program is free software: you can redistribute it and/or modify